Skip to main content

 Anika Slizewski

-Anika is a 3rd-year Ph.D. student at the David A. Dunlap Department of Astronomy & Astrophysics who works with Gwen Eadie on improving statistical methods of estimating masses of astronomical systems.
+Anika is a 4th-year Ph.D. student at the David A. Dunlap Department of Astronomy & Astrophysics who works with Gwen Eadie, Ting Li, and Jo Bovy on improving statistical methods of estimating masses of astronomical systems.
 They are interested in uncertainty analysis and have done work with outlier detection and dimensionality reduction of multiwavelength image data.
 Anika's long-term goal is to develop a consistent and accurate way to combine data from multiple types of populations to estimate properties of the Galaxy.

 A picture of Alex Laroche.